 - Journey time: 2 hours 30 minutes.

 - Highlights: Gretna Green, home of untold marriage proposals.
 Glasgow and its fantastic shopping malls and restaurants.

 Just like the Borders Line, the Carlisle Line starts in the countryside of the Scottish borders, only this time it’s on the other side of the country and finishes in Glasgow instead of Edinburgh.

-The similarities between the lines continue along the length of this journey as it’s mostly low-lying farmland broken up by the occasional country town, but it does have a couple of stages that make it stand out from the other railways in this list.
+The similarities between the railway lines continue along the length of this journey as it’s mostly low-lying farmland broken up by the occasional country town, but it does have a couple of stages that make it stand out from the other lines in this list.

 The first of these has to be Gretna Green which is the second stop after Carlisle.
 If you’re an international visitor and are unfamiliar with this place it’s basically one of the most famous villages in Britain where thousands of young couples fled to get married after England tightened marriage laws in the 1750s.

-There’s a decent tourist attraction in the Gretna Green Blacksmiths shops – the original site of those impromptu marriages – that includes a restaurant, museum, shops and a lovers maze and it’s definitely worth a visit if you’re romantically inclined or looking to surprise your other half with a proposal.
+There’s a decent tourist attraction in the Gretna Green Blacksmiths Shop – the original site of those impromptu marriages – that includes a restaurant, museum, shops and a lover’s maze, and it’s definitely worth a visit if you’re romantically inclined or looking to surprise your other half with a proposal.

 Continuing along the Carlisle Line takes you through rolling countryside which is nice enough but not exactly jaw-dropping, but it does at least finish in Glasgow which in my opinion is one of the most exciting cities in Britain.

 Glasgow has way too many attractions to list in this article so you might like to check out my Glasgow Category for a few ideas on what you can do in Scotland’s biggest city.